TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 Choose one:

--   In VSCode: Press CTRL+Shift+P and hit Enter to start a Julia REPL.
+-   In VSCode: Press CTRL+Shift+P and press Enter to start a Julia REPL.
 -   In the terminal: Type `julia` and press Enter

 ### Adding TulipaEnergyModel